miftah1299/bpl-squad/README.md

 -   **Budget Management**: Ensure your team stays within the budget.
 -   **Responsive Design**: The application is fully responsive and works on all devices.
 -   **Toast Notifications**: Get instant feedback with toast notifications for actions like adding or removing players.

+## Technologies Used

+-   **React**: A JavaScript library for building user interfaces.
+-   **Tailwind CSS**: A utility-first CSS framework for rapid UI development.
+-   **React Toastify**: A library for providing toast notifications in React applications.
+-   **PropTypes**: A library for type-checking React props.
+-   **Vite**: A build tool that provides a faster and leaner development experience for modern web projects.

 ## Live Demo